nikitasharma1203/caffeine-consumption-ml-app/README.md

 - Conducted as a group academic project during the previous academic year
 - Included survey design, data collection, questionnaire development, and statistical analysis
 - Group report, datasets, and questionnaires are included for academic context and continuity
-- Investigates caffeine consumption among science faculty students through **surveys (primary data), market data (door-to-door collection), and chemical analysis (laboratory experimentation)**.
-It explores brand preferences, intake patterns across genders and academic years, and the impact on sleep and focus.
-Statistical methods such as **reliability testing, normality checks, parametric and non-parametric tests** were applied to validate findings.
-Results show higher caffeine intake during exams, significant links between consumption and reduced sleep quality, and taste, focus, and staying awake as primary drivers of use.
-The study highlights both lifestyle influences and health concerns, offering evidence-based insights for student wellness monitoring.
+- Investigates caffeine consumption among science faculty students through:
+  **surveys (primary data), market data (door-to-door collection), and chemical analysis (laboratory experimentation)**.
+- It explores brand preferences, intake patterns across genders and academic years, and the impact on sleep and focus.
+Statistical methods such as:
+  **reliability testing, normality checks, parametric and non-parametric tests** were applied to validate findings.

 ### Phase 2 – Machine Learning & Application (Solo Work)
 - Independently upgraded and extended the project in the current academic year